stark9147/Test-web_ashta/README.md

 ### Task 2

+- Include any React Theme of your choice
 - Create 4 React Components.
 They should all be at the same level( Siblings )
   - A component that has an input element
   - A component that has a button element